 Experienced hikers will consider the route to be very easy.
 Less experienced hikers who come to climb the state highpoint should not have any difficulty either, provided that you are fit enough to hike the distance.
 The lower half of the trail is very gentle.
 The upper half gets a lot rockier and may be slippery if wet.
 The trail is well maintained and well marked though.

 Distance: 12+ miles round trip

 At approx 2 miles you will reach the apex of Elk Ridge, where you'll cross the Lewis Fork spur trail.
-Continue straight on the Mount Rogers Trail in a southwesterly direction as it winds around the west side of the summit to circle it in a counter clockwise direction.
+Continue straight on the Mount Rogers Trail in a southwesterly direction as it circles around the west side of the summit in a counter clockwise direction.

 Blazes and Trail Signs

 Trees are marked with blue blazes along the Mount Rogers Trail until it joins the AT, at which point the blazes turn white.
 The blazes become blue again after the Mount Rogers spur trail splits from the AT and turns towards the summit.
 Be sure to follow the blue blazes at the trail split.

 The trail intersections are also well marked with trail signs.

 Camping beta along the Mount Rogers Trail: